 Refer to the "Maintenance Schedule" for the proper maintenance intervals.
-In addition, change the fluid and filter if the transmission is disassembled for any reason.
+In addition, change the fluid and filter if the fluid becomes contaminated (with water, etc.), or if the transmission is disassembled for any reason.

-Appearance Care And Protection From Corrosion

-Protection Of Body And Paint From Corrosion
+Appearance Care And Protection From Corrosion Protection Of Body And Paint From Corrosion